Deciphering the Jargon: Claims-Made vs. Occurrence

 While we try to make obtaining your D.C. malpractice insurance as painless as possible, sometimes it's easy to get lost in the terminology used to describe the types of policies available.
 Here are the key differences between Occurrence and Claims-Made policies that really make a difference.

-by A.J.
-Simpson in Malpractice Insurance on Tuesday, November 22, 2016
+Posted in Policy Features on Tuesday, November 22, 2016

 Let’s start with the description of the two types of malpractice policies—Occurrence and Claims-Made.

 Occurrence is the more popular of the two.
 It provides coverage for any claims that are made for services provided during the policy period, regardless of when the claim is reported.